Loepker-James/enforce-rules/.github/SUPPORT.md

 - general programming help

 ## Supported Versions
 Support is provided for the latest release and the current development branch.
-Older versions may not receive fixes.